Service Line Coverage: Protect Your Water & Sewer Lines

 Who Needs It Most

 Owners of older homes face the greatest exposure.
-Homes built before the 1980s likely have clay or cast-iron service lines that are decades past their intended lifespan.
+Homes built before the 1980s likely have clay, cast-iron, or galvanized steel service lines that are decades past their intended lifespan.
 Corrosion and structural degradation are virtually inevitable.

-Homes with mature trees are at elevated risk of root intrusion — particularly if large trees are planted near the path of underground lines.
+Homes with mature trees are at elevated risk of root intrusion, particularly when large trees are planted near the path of underground lines.
 Roots can travel 30+ feet in search of moisture.

-Homeowners in freeze-prone regions face seasonal risks from pipe bursting due to deep frost penetration.
+Homeowners in freeze-prone regions face seasonal risks from pipe bursting due to deep frost penetration and freeze-thaw soil movement.

-Homes in areas with unstable soil, heavy clay content, or frequent seismic activity face higher risk of ground-shift damage to lines.
+Homes in areas with unstable soil, expansive clay, or frequent seismic activity face higher risk of ground-shift damage to underground lines.

 Coverage Type Typical Annual Cost Coverage Limit